The Scientific and Cultural Website of Shia belief

 Physiological Benefits of Ramadan Fast

-176 Views
+217 Views

-It is pertinent to say that fasting, particularly in the holy month of Ramadan apart from its spiritual benefits, also has physiological benefits.
-In this article, we shall discuss some of the benefits of physical benefits of the Ramadan fast.
-In the first instance, the noble Prophet of Allah who says nothing out of caprices was reported to have said: “Fast, you’ll be healthy”.
+First and foremost, it is pertinent to mention that fasting, particularly in the holy month of Ramadan apart from its spiritual benefits, also has health benefits.
+In the first instance, the noble Prophet of Allah who says nothing out of caprices was reported to have said: “Fast, you’ll be healthy[1]”.

 The three fathers of Western Medicine; (Hippocrates, Galen & Paracelsus) prescribed fasting as the greatest remedy and the physician within[2].
 Life Magazine in its September 1996 issue considered fasting: the healing revolution.
 There are more than 500 medical journal articles available on therapeutic fasting on the internet.

 The outstanding physicians named fasting as being the medicine of the 21st century.
 They believe the human body is designed to heal itself if only given the opportunity.
-Dr. Otto Buchinger; Germany’s great fasting therapist after more than 100,000 fasting cures says: “Fasting is, without doubt, the most effective biological method of treatment. it is the operation without surgery, it is a cure involving exudation, redirection, loosening up and purified relaxation.”
+Dr. Otto Buchinger; Germany’s great fasting therapist after more than 100,000 fasting cures says: “Fasting is, without doubt, the most effective biological method of treatment.
+It is the operation without surgery, it is a cure involving exudation, redirection, loosening up, and purified relaxation[3].”

-He furthers therapeutically; fasting cures many of our modern illnesses, including the following: allergies, cardiovascular disease, chronic diseases of the digestive system, degenerative and painfully inflammatory illnesses of the joints, myriad disturbances in one’s eating behaviour, glaucoma, initial malfunction of the kidneys, tension and migraine headaches, as well as skin diseases.
-Preventively, it’s designed to cleanse and regenerate, rejuvenate and restore a person’s sense of well-being, in body, mind and soul.
+He furthers therapeutically; fasting cures many of our modern illnesses, including the following: allergies, cardiovascular disease, chronic diseases of the digestive system, degenerative and painfully inflammatory illnesses of the joints, myriad disturbances in one’s eating behaviour, glaucoma, initial malfunction of the kidneys, tension, and migraine headaches, as well as skin diseases.
+Preventively, it’s designed to cleanse and regenerate, rejuvenate, and restore a person’s sense of well-being, in body, mind, and soul.
 As Doctor Buchinger would conclude: “When the body fasts, the soul is hungry; when the body becomes lighter, the soul also craves relief.”

 Meanwhile, the following are some of the health benefits of fasting particularly in the holy month of Ramadan: